 PC is a strong polymer that is impact resistant with a low shrink rate and good heat resistance.
-This makes it a popular choice for products such as indoor and outdoor lighting, automotive components, plastic eyewear, medical devices and protective gear.
+This makes it a popular choice for indoor and outdoor lighting, automotive components, plastic eyewear, medical devices and protective gear.

 PA - Polyamide

 There are many different types of PA or nylons; their properties include high strength and high-temperature resistance.
 When reinforced, these properties are enhanced further.
 PAs are resistant to a range of chemicals, with some grades offering greater hardness and stiffness than others.
 PA has a low coefficient of friction, meaning PA is a good material for products such as screws, gears and parts in mechanical assemblies.